ossf/scorecard-action/README.md

 4. (Optional) If you install Scorecard on a repository owned by an organization that uses [SAML SSO](https://docs.github.com/en/enterprise-cloud@latest/authentication/authenticating-with-saml-single-sign-on/about-authentication-with-saml-single-sign-on), be sure to [enable SSO](https://docs.github.com/en/enterprise-cloud@latest/authentication/authenticating-with-saml-single-sign-on/authorizing-a-personal-access-token-for-use-with-saml-single-sign-on) for your PAT token.

-### Workflow Restrictions

-If [publishing results](#publishing-results), Scorecard Action sends results to our API.
-Our API fetches the workflow used to send the scores and [enforces certain rules](https://github.com/ossf/scorecard-webapp/blob/9c2f66d5f6ff56ca4a4ac2fba6ec8dcc5379d31c/app/server/post_results.go#L184-L187), which may reject the results and cause the Scorecard Action run to fail.
-We understand that this is restrictive, but currently it's necessary to ensure the integrity of our API dataset, since GitHub workflow steps run in the same environment as the job they belong to.
-If possible, we will work on making this feature more flexible so we can drop this requirement in the future.

-#### Global workflow restrictions

-* The workflow can't contain top level env vars or defaults.
-* No workflow level write permissions.
-* Only the job with `ossf/scorecard-action` can use `id-token: write` permissions.

-#### Restrictions on the job containing `ossf/scorecard-action`
-* No job level env vars or defaults.
-* No containers or services
-* The job should run on one of the [Ubuntu hosted runners](https://docs.github.com/en/actions/using-workflows/workflow-syntax-for-github-actions#choosing-github-hosted-runners)
-* The steps running in this job must belong to this approved list of GitHub actions.
-  * "actions/checkout"
-  * "actions/upload-artifact"
-  * "github/codeql-action/upload-sarif"
-  * "ossf/scorecard-action"
-  * "step-security/harden-runner"

 ## View Results

 The workflow is preconfigured to run on every repository contribution.
 After making a code change, you can view the results for the change either through the Scorecard Badge, Code Scanning Alerts or GitHub Workflow Runs.